- You must have a white card to work in the construction industry at any level.

 - Before you apply, you must complete construction induction training with a registered training organisation in Tasmania.

-- You must apply at a service centre within 60 days of completing construction induction training with a statement of attainment and proof of identity documents.
+- You must apply at a service centre within 60 days of completing construction induction training with a certificate of training/statement of attainment and proof of identity documents.

 About applying for a white card